IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

 If you are still on Spring Boot 1.5.x, then metrics (and actuators) work a little differently.
-Micrometer was made the standard for Spring metrics in Spring Boot 2.0, but backports were made available for Boot 1.5.x, enabling consistent practices for creating and gathering metrics in cloud-native Spring Boot applications.
+Micrometer was made the standard for Spring metrics in Spring Boot 2.0, but backports were made available for Boot 1.5.x that enable consistent practices for creating and gathering metrics.
 More importantly, Micrometer supports various monitoring systems, including Prometheus, that make it a better choice than the Boot 1.5.x metrics system for cloud deployments.
 {: note}

 ## Micrometer metrics
 {: #spring-metrics-micrometer}

 Micrometer abstracts the concept of a destination for metrics through its interface `MeterRegistry`.
-The `MeterRegistry` provides the way for the application to obtain custom counters, gauges, and timers.
-If multiple destinations are required, Micrometer supplies a `CompositeMeterRegistry` implementation, allowing the application to be isolated from the actual configured destinations for metrics.
+The `MeterRegistry` provides the way for the app to obtain custom counters, gauges, and timers.
+If multiple destinations are required, Micrometer supplies a `CompositeMeterRegistry` implementation, allowing the app to be isolated from the actual configured destinations for metrics.

-In either version of Spring Boot, when a Micrometer-based metrics endpoint is enabled, Spring Boot automatically creates a `CompositeMeterRegistry`, and makes it available to the application as a `Bean`.
+In either version of Spring Boot, when a Micrometer-based metrics endpoint is enabled, Spring Boot automatically creates a `CompositeMeterRegistry`, and makes it available to the app as a `Bean`.
 The registry is automatically populated with the supported `MeterRegistry` implementations that are found on the class path.
 Supporting multiple monitoring systems, or switching between them, is then a simple matter of altering dependencies in the pom.xml.

 Spring allows for customization of the `MeterRegistry` bean through a `MeterRegistryCustomizer`, which is itself, a bean.
 When Spring identifies the presence of such a bean, it can configure the global `MeterRegistry` before any metrics are reported.
-This is often used to add common tags to the `MeterRegistry`, DataCenter, or EnvironmentType.
+This customization is often used to add common tags to the `MeterRegistry`, DataCenter, or EnvironmentType.

-When naming metrics, Spring and Micrometer recommend following a naming convention that splits words with a `.` rather than using camel case or `_`, or other approaches.
-This is because Micrometer is relaying those metrics to the configured destination(s), and performs any name conversions as needed to meet the requirements of the destinations.
+When you name metrics, Spring and Micrometer recommend following a naming convention that splits words with a `.` rather than using camel case or `_`, or other approaches.
+Naming is important because Micrometer is relaying those metrics to one or more configured destinations, and performs any name conversions as needed to meet the requirements of the destinations.

 ## Configuring metrics with Spring Boot
 {: #spring-metrics-configuration}

-The following sections outline how enable Spring Boot Actuator metrics by using Micrometer to collect metrics and provide an endpoint for Prometheus for each release, starting with Spring Boot 2 as the most current.
+The following sections outline how to enable Spring Boot Actuator metrics with Micrometer.
+Learn to collect metrics, and provide an endpoint for Prometheus (for each release) starting with Spring Boot 2 as the most current.

 ### Configuring metrics in Spring Boot 2
 {: #spring-metrics-boot2}